The Mageek begins with an anagram pair and develops from there ala Ogden Nash, arriving finally at a rhyming couplet.

 The Iliad...?
 Ha!
 It lied:

-and Achilles who (Home sang) died.
+'Twas young Hector who thrived and Achilles who (Home sang) died.

-(As can be seen in this example,
+(As is seen in this example, a mageek

-a mageek may not alwaays reflect reality.)
+may not always reflect reality.)

 Example II: